paigeschaefer16/git-workshop/README.md

 Merging changes is common.
 Below are other options for dealing with conflicts:

 * `git checkout --theirs`: Use the remote version of the file
-* `git checkout --ours`: Use the local version of the file
+* `git checkout --ours`: Use the local version of the file.

 Sometimes you can't pull because you have *uncommitted* changes that conflict with the remote repository.
 In this case, either commit the changes, or throw them away by running `git checkout .`